-2. Declarations of Interest
+1. Declarations of interest

-Councillors Calvert, Driver, Kendrick, Kidman, Peek, Price, Oliver and Stonard declared pecuniary interests in item 6 (below), the council's provisional 2024 -2025 budget and medium-term financial strategy and had received full dispensations from the monitoring officer to remain in the room for the discussion and vote on the item.
+Councillors Kendrick, Kidman and Stonard declared a pecuniary interest, in relation to item 8, The council's provisional 2024/25 budget and medium-term financial strategy, in that they were council housing or garage tenants.
+They advised that they had been granted a dispensation from the Monitoring Officer to enable them to take part in the discussion and vote on the item.